Minemaster656/gemini.nvim-proxy/README.md

   }
 }
 ```
 to proxy requests.
-Export domain to env GEMINI_API_URL (without https:// and /...).
-Or else put this to opts.api_url (plugin config)
+Export domain to env GEMINI_API_BASE (without https:// and /...).
+Or else put this to opts.api_base (plugin config)